JEFworks-Lab/veloviz/docs/pancreas.md

 velocity using velocyto.
 To get current and projected PC scores from raw counts, we first follow standard filtering, normalization, and dimensional reduction steps and then calculate velocity.
-(Steps 1-3 can be skipped by loading the example dataset in the VeloViz package - see 3\*).
+(Steps 1-3 can be skipped by downloading the preprocessed example data from [Zenodo](https://doi.org/10.5281/zenodo.4632471) - see 3\*).

     library(veloviz)
     library(reticulate)